- Protecting the data stored on your USB flash drive is as important as using a firewall on your PC.

 Pay attention to the files that you have already stored on the USB flash drive.
 USB Flash Security software wipes all your files when setting up.

-There are several option for buying this program (from $9.99 to $49.99).
+There are several options for buying this program.
 However, you can try out the free version which is limited to one USB flash drive with a maximum drive size of 4 GB.

 Rohos Mini Drive protects your USB memory stick, but the developer also has similar products for your PC or external hard drive.